 Is your son uncontrollably loud and stubborn?
 Does he answer back rudely every time you say something?
-Or is your daughter back talks to you in public, and every time you take her out to a friend’s house, she gets excited and helps herself to anything and everything she ‘likes’ without asking?
+Or is your daughter back talking to you in public, and every time you take her out to a friend’s house, she gets excited and helps herself to anything and everything she ‘likes’ without asking?
 Well, for them, that’s something familiar to break the rules and go against the norm to ‘test’ authority.
-This helps them to understand which behaviour is appropriate and which is not.
+This helps them to understand which child behaviour is appropriate and which is not.
 So, dear parents, you just need to be patient enough and go through this article!
 We understand you better, and so to make your life a tad bit easier, we have come up with a few pieces of information about the common child behaviour Problems and Solutions.
 So, keep reading!

 Some common child behaviour problems and their solution

 When your four-year-old daughter talks back to you, you might enjoy it.
 But when your nine-year-old girl shouts and says “no” every time you tell her to do something, it can get on your nerves.
 If not taken care of properly, backtalk can lead to arguments between you and your children.

 So what do you do?